halirutan/SynthSeg/python_env/mamba/README.md

 ```

 and check its status using `squery -u yourLogin`.
-Once it is finished you will find the log-files of the run inside the directory.
+Once it is finished, you will find the log-files of the run inside the directory.

 Note that this test-job currently assumes that the mamba environment is called `synth_seg_py39` and that you
 indeed have installed mamba in `$HOME/mambaforge`.